Principles and Practices

 This also raises questions about the basis on which the occupant of the office – the agent - recognises a right on the part of the principal to command him – and the extent to which he/she accepts/attributes/confers/acknowledges the authority of the principal to accord a set of duties and rights – and tasks – to the agent.
 (Although I will frame things using the language of Principal and Agent, as should be clear from the following, this is not a single type of relationship but may take many forms.
 The Principal may be a single individual – as with a king – but it is also common to think of office holders as acting in the interests of the public and at their behest, even if that relationship is mediated by other actors and processes – such as elections, referenda, etc.).

-An office is task (which may be more of less defined, more or less open-ended, and more or less open to interpretation and discretion) or set of responsibilities/duties/tasks.
+An office is a task (which may be more of less defined, more or less open-ended, and more or less open to interpretation and discretion) or set of responsibilities/duties/tasks.
 It is often framed by one (the principal – or in the name of the principal, as when we talk about the sovereign people) to whose command we submit (on various grounds)

 'Office' then involves (in broad terms) the delineation of a task.
 The task is a thing in itself.
 It is not the task of the agent qua individual directly; rather it is a task that the agent is accorded – by grant directly or by acceptance of the office, or sometimes by self-stipulation (I make it my office to….), and in the execution of which certain responsibilities are entailed, which take the agent beyond their personal and private actions and preferences.

 That delegation may be informal – asking for the office/service of a friend; or formal, in the delegation of certain rights and powers.
-But my sense is that this has to be seen as a continuum – from the tasking of A being tied up with a wholly personal relationship – to the tasking of A being a concomitant of a wholly formally defined office.
-In contemporary politics we still see this played out at the intersection between the strictly political and the strictly administrative – where Ministers want people they can command on the basis of loyalty and ideological affinity (SPADS), but where the formal civil service sees itself as providing an administrative service which is political neutral (and which they tend to see as sufficient for ministerial advice).
+But this has to be seen as a continuum – from the tasking of A being tied up with a wholly personal relationship – to the tasking of A being a concomitant of a wholly formally defined office.
+In contemporary politics we still see this played out at the intersection between the strictly political and the strictly administrative – where Ministers want people they can command on the basis of loyalty and ideological affinity (SPADS), but where the formal civil service sees itself as providing an administrative service which is politically neutral (and which they tend to see as sufficient for ministerial advice).
 In part, though, they seem to be disagreeing over what the task is – and how far it falls within a personal/political service, rather than an administrative service.

 There is a potential (and often actual) separation of the person from the office; and from the agent’s interests qua individual, and the concerns and responsibilities of the office.
 Weber has very interesting things to say about the way in which the conception of an office that was to various degrees independent from the principal comes about, in the shift from the household to patrimonial order where the Lord has an interest in not adding further to the household, and so uses free men to conduct his major offices, so that the office develops a degree of independence – and in doing so might become something that could be sold or transferred.
-He’s also interesting about the way in which there is a movement in the Western Church to resist the practices of the Eastern Church, where the priesthood ceases to be part of a monastic community and becomes a prebendary or independent benefice, which then placed restrictions on the degree of control Bishop could exercise – partly because benefices could be linked to parishes under secular control – a practice the legacy of which might be seen in the control of parish appointments by institutions such as Oxford and Cambridge colleges.
+He’s also interesting about the way in which there was a movement in the Western Church to resist the practices of the Eastern Church, where the priesthood ceased to be part of a monastic community and became a prebendary or independent benefice, which then placed restrictions on the degree of control a Bishop could exercise – partly because benefices could be linked to parishes under secular control – a practice the legacy of which might be seen in the control of parish appointments by institutions such as Oxford and Cambridge colleges.
 But at a more abstract level (if that is possible) we can see this as a struggle between different components and degrees of precision and discretion:

 The principal and the functions s/he wants the office to serve